volkszaehler/mbmd/README.md

 Everything is in German, but the "Verlauf Strombezug" graph shows my power consumption for three phases.
 I have a SDM630 installed in my distribution cabinet.
-A serial connection links it to a Raspberry Pi.
+A serial connection links it to a Raspberry Pi (RPi).
 This is where this piece of software runs and exposes the measurements via a RESTful API.
 OpenHAB connects to it and stores the values, just as it does with other sensors in my home.